Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Simulating Word Suggestion Usage

 \subsubsection{External environment}

-The external environment consists of the typing interface, which provides raw information about the current typing state, enabling the agent to perceive context and make informed decisions.
-Based on the agent’s Gaze and Finger actions, the environment updates the current input text, modifies available word suggestion information, and provides feedback according to the gaze location.
+The external environment represents the typing interface, providing raw information about the current typing state so the agent can perceive context and make decisions.
+Based on the agent’s Gaze and Finger actions, the environment updates the input text, modifies available suggestions, and returns feedback depending on the gaze location.